IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 Initialize the **MFPPush** instance.
 {: cordova}

-- Required for the client application to connect to MFPPush service with the right application context.
+- Required for the client application to connect to MFPPush service with the correct application context.
 - The API method should be called first before using any other MFPPush APIs.
 - Registers the callback function to handle received push notifications.
 {: cordova}